WHERE

 MATCH (p:President)-[:WON]->(s:State) RETURN p, s

-Pattern predicates can be also negated and combined with the logical operators AND, OR, and NOT.
-The following query returns all the presidents that did not win in the states where they were governors:
+Pattern predicates can be negated and combined with logical operators.
+This query returns presidents who did not win in states where they were governors:

 MATCH (n)-[:R]->() WHERE n:L1 OR n:L2 RETURN n

-When possible, it is preferable to specify the label in the node pattern of the MATCH clause.
+Best Practice: When possible, specify labels directly in the node pattern of the MATCH clause for better performance.